Salvatore Bocchetti: Coaching career

 Following his retirement from active football, Bocchetti took on a career as a coach, rejoining Verona in July 2021 as a youth coach in charge of the Under-18 team.
 He left his role later in September 2021 to join Igor Tudor's first team coaching staff as an assistant, and also taking Tudor's place for a single Serie A league game against Cagliari on 30 April 2022 as Tudor himself was disqualified.

 Following Tudor's departure and the appointment of Gabriele Cioffi as new head coach, Bocchetti was then handed over the duties of the Under-19 team for the 2022–23 season.
 In September 2022, he obtained a UEFA A license.

 On 13 October 2022, he was promoted head coach of Verona, replacing Gabriele Cioffi.
 As Bocchetti had no UEFA Pro license at the time of his appointment, Verona had to ask the Italian Football Federation to hand him a temporary authorization, which was handed for a period of 30 days.
 He guided Verona formally as head coach for a total six games, all of them ending with defeat.

 On 3 December 2022, after his temporary authorization to coach the Gialloblu expired, Verona announced the appointment of Marco Zaffaroni as new head coach, with Bocchetti as his assistant.
+He departed Verona by the end of the season, after the team escaped relegation by means of winning a playoff.

+On 23 December 2024, Bocchetti signed a contract until 30 June 2027 as the new head coach of bottom-placed Serie A club Monza, replacing Alessandro Nesta.
+During his month and a half as head coach, Salvatore Bocchetti achieved a significant victory with Monza against Fiorentina — on January 13, 2025, he recorded his first win both with the Lombard club and as a professional manager, with a 2–1 result.
+Under his leadership, the team earned a total of 5 points.
+Shortly after, on February 10, 2025, the club decided to relieve him of his duties and reinstated the previous coach, Alessandro Nesta.
+Despite these changes, Monza was relegated to Serie B at the end of the season.

+On 9 July 2025, Bocchetti was hired as the new head coach of Atalanta Under-23 in the Serie C league.

 Personal life

-Bocchetti is married to Ekaterina Maltseva, a Russian woman he met during his time at Spartak, and has three children.
+Bocchetti is married to Ekaterina Maltseva, whom he met while playing for Spartak in Russia; the couple has three children.
 He is fluent in Italian, English, Spanish and Russian.